 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Percent of investigative resources dedicated to major investigative activities Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Courses and Mathedale and The Automated Investigative Management Customs (AIM) is a case
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Percent of investigative resources dedicated to major investigative activities

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: The Automated Investigative Management System (AIM) is a case management system in which data concerning the opening and closing of each FDLE criminal investigative case is maintained.
-The percentage of investigative resources will be calculated by dividing the total number of investigative hours worked on major investigative activities by the total number of investigative hours worked.
-To determine the number of investigative hours worked in a reporting period, a member of the IFS Program Office will run a management report in AIM to generate a listing of all cases and associated hours worked during the specified reporting period.
-All non-investigative activity, such as training or leave, will be deleted from the data.
+The percentage of investigative resources will be calculated by dividing the total number of investigative hours worked on major investigative activities by the total number of investigative hours worked on major investigative hours worked in a reporting period, a member of the IFS Program Office will run a management report in AIM to generate a listing of all cases and associated hours worked during the specified reporting period.
+All non-investigative hours worked on major investigative hours worked on major investigative hours worked on major investigative activity, such as training or leave, will be deleted from the data.
 To determine the number of investigative hours worked on major investigative activities, the Program Office member will filter the above described report of investigative hours worked to include only cases with case type "Major" or "Special Projects."
-Monthly data are totaled to calculate the YTD figure.
+Averaging the monthly data is used to calculate a YTD figure.